We may earn a fee if you buy via links in this post (at no extra cost to you). Learn more.

 Difference 1: Handle Design

-One of the most significant differences between All-Clad HA1 and NS Pro pans is how their handles are designed.
+One of the most noticeable differences — until recently — between All-Clad HA1 and NS Pro pans was the handle.

 All-Clad NS Pro and HA1 handles